pvinis/doing/index.md

         -t, --to=arg   - Move entries to (default: Archive) -b, --bool=arg - Tag boolean (default: AND)

-The `archive` command will move entries from one section (default: Currently) to another section (default: Archive).
+The `archive` command will move entries from one section (default: `Currently`) to another section (default: `Archive`).

-`doing archive` on its own will move all but the most recent 5 entries from currently into the archive.
+`doing archive` on its own will move all but the most recent 5 entries from `currently` into the archive.

-`doing archive other_section` will archive from "other_section" to Archive.
+`doing archive other_section` will archive from `other_section` to `Archive`.

-`doing archive other_section -t alternate` will move from "other_section" to "alternate."
+`doing archive other_section -t alternate` will move from `other_section` to `alternate`.
 You can use the `-k` flag on any of these to change the number of items to leave behind.
 To move everything, use `-k 0`.

 You can also use tags to archive.
 You define the section first, and anything following it is treated as tags.
-If your first argument starts with "@", it will assume all sections and assume any following arguments are tags.
+If your first argument starts with `@`, it will assume all sections and assume any following arguments are tags.

-By default tag archiving uses an "AND" boolean, meaning all the tags listed must exist on the entry for it to be moved.
-You can change this behavior with `-b OR` or `-b NONE` ("ALL" and "ANY" also work).
+By default, tag archiving uses an `AND` boolean, meaning all the tags listed must exist on the entry for it to be moved.
+You can change this behavior with `-b OR` or `-b NONE` (`ALL` and `ANY` also work).

-Example: Archive all Currently items for @client that are marked @done
+Example: Archive all Currently items for _@client_ that are marked _@done_

     doing archive @client @done